reactjs/react.dev/beta/src/content/reference/react/memo.md

 ### `memo(Component, arePropsEqual?)` {/*memo*/}

 Wrap a component in `memo` to get a *memoized* version of that component.
 This memoized version of your component will usually not be re-rendered when its parent component is re-rendered as long as its props have not changed.
-But React may still re-render it: memoization is only a performance optimization, not a guarantee.
+But React may still re-render it: memoization is only a performance optimization hint, not a guarantee.

 ```js
 import { memo } from 'react';